serverless-nextjs/serverless-next.js/README.md

     - build/serverless/pages/about.*
 ```

 Since the next page bundles are self contained, you can exclude everything.
-However, make sure when you are including the page bundles, to use the pattern _build/serverless/pages/{pageName}.\*_.
-This makes sure the compat files created by the plugin are also included in the deploy artifact.
+However, make sure when you are including the page bundles, to use the pattern `build/serverless/pages/{pageName}.*`.
+This makes sure the compat files created by the plugin are also included in the deployment artifact.

 ### Next configuration